LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 time.time()

 # By default pandas_udf batch 10000 rows (for each concurrently executing task)
-# You expect that the execution time for 10k rows is the same as for 1 row for this exmaple
+# You expect that the execution time for 10k rows is the same as for 1 row for this example
 time.time()
 sql("select avg(multiply_func(id,2)) from range(10000)").show()
 time.time()